fedora-infra/nuancier/doc/development.rst

             ./runtests.sh --stop

-Each unit-tests files (located under ``tests/``) can be called by alone, allowing easier debugging of the tests.
+Unit-test files(located under ``tests/``) can be can be invoked individually, allowing easier debugging of the tests.
 For example:

 ::